 Cash available in the account.
 Investors should have cash or available margin buying power in their brokerage account for the payment of the purchase of securities, prior to the settlement date.

 Payment for transactions.
 Payment for securities transactions should be made payable to the appropriate clearing firm, or in the case of a non-brokerage account direct purchases, the investment company listed on the account application for the transaction in question.
-Do not make checks payable to the financial advisor or any other company.
+Do not make checks payable to the financial professional or any other company.

 Legal and tax advice.
 Investacorp does not render specific legal or tax advice.
-Financial advisors are often familiar with the tax and legal implications of various investment decisions; however, clients should seek out the advice of a tax professional or lawyer, as appropriate.
+Financial professionals are often familiar with the tax and legal implications of various investment decisions; however, clients should seek out the advice of a tax professional or lawyer, as appropriate.

 Communicate any change in financial circumstances.
-Investors should promptly alert their financial advisor to any changes in their financial and personal circumstances.
+Investors should promptly alert their financial professional to any changes in their financial and personal circumstances.
 These changes may include any event that would impact a client’s investment objective, risk tolerance, income, net worth, investment time horizon, liquidity needs or other relevant factors.